 “Love has a speed.
 And it’s slower than I am.”

-“If you want to beet emptiness, find a mission that’s bigger than you.”
+“If you want to beat emptiness, find a mission that’s bigger than you.”

 I received an Advance Reader Copy of this book.
 This post also contains affiliate links.